Matthew-Hughes3488/Tweet-cleaner-and-generator/README.md

 # Tweet-cleaner-and-generator
-For this exercise you will write a method that receives raw Twitter tweet data as input and returns that input with particular elements removed.
+A program that receives raw Twitter tweet data as input and returns that input with particular elements removed.

+Includes a program that generates tweets in the style of Donald Trump